electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/windows/_index.md

 ![Privacy windows](paint_typhoongrey_2.jpg "Privacy windows on a Audi Q4 e-tron with Typhoon color" )

-## Heated and acoustig front window
+## Heated and acoustic front window

-As an option you can order heated front window with acousting glass.
+As an option you can order heated front window with acoustic glass.

 This has optionId **4GW**